 Learn about the education and preparation needed to become a passenger service agent.
 Get a quick view of the requirements as well as details about training, job duties and occupational outlook to find out if this is the career for you.

-Job Description of a Passenger Service Agent
+Passenger Service Agent Job Description

 A passenger service agent, sometimes referred to as flight customer service agent, is responsible for the administrative and customer service of travelers.
 Like flight attendants, passenger service agents are responsible for meeting the needs and safety requirements of passengers and airport personnel.
 They assist customers before and after a flight.
 Passenger service agents also provide support for other airport personnel, including pilots and engineers.

-Passenger Service Agent Job Outlook and Salary Information
+Job Outlook and Salary Information

 According to the U.S. Bureau of Labor Statistics (or the BLS for short), the employment of customer service representatives including passenger service agents is predicted to grow roughly 10% between 2014 and 2024, which is considered faster than average.

 These workers can gain experience at the lower levels and eventually move to higher-paying positions.
 Additionally, less competition is expected within smaller airlines and companies, although they also typically offer lower compensation than larger airlines.
 Customer service experience can improve a prospective passenger service agent's job opportunities and prospects, as these workers need to be able to interact with a variety of people.
 According to the BLS, all types of customer services representatives earned a median salary of $31,720 per year in May 2015.

 So, in summary, passenger service agents work to ensure customer satisfaction with an airline; are likely to see above-average growth (10% during the 2014-2024 decade); and make a median salary of $31,720 per year, as of May 2015.